 There are many sources of legal information available online.
 The articles and information on our blog and website do not constitute legal advice.
 We adhere to all confidentiality requirements, but until we have accepted your case, no attorney-client privilege is established.
 The choice of selecting an attorney is an important personal decision that should be carefully considered.
 If you need legal advice, please contact an attorney directly.
 If you would like to find out more about having Getz & Braverman represent you or provide legal advice, contact us on this website or call us at 718-618-5567.

-“After years serving as Assistant District Attorney in the Bronx, New York, I’ve dedicated my law practice to personal injury, criminal defense, and police brutality.
+“After years serving as Assistant District Attorney for the NY County District Attorney’s Office, I’ve dedicated my law practice to personal injury, criminal defense, and police brutality.
 I treat clients like family.
 Ask me a question or let’s talk about your case today.
-You’ll be glad you did.” —Mike Braverman
+You’ll be glad you did.”